Overview

 Science Applications International Corporation

-Kendra Cook is a Space System Security Subject Matter Expert at (SAIC), a Fortune 500 technology company that provides IT services to the US government.
-She works with NASA’s Independent Verification and Validation (IV&V) Program Office to perform security assessments on NASA missions.
-Prior to her current role, she worked at NASA’s Jet Propulsion Laboratory where she held numerous positions including working for the Mission Protection Office.
-Prior to joining NASA, Cook spent 15 years working for the U.S. Government on various satellite and technology programs and served seven years as an Officer in the United States Air Force.
+Kendra Cook is a Space System Security SME at SAIC, working with NASA’s Independent Verification and Validation (IV&V) Program Office to perform security assessments on NASA missions.
+Prior to her current role, she was a Mission Protection SME at NASA’s Jet Propulsion Laboratory (JPL) where she worked for 9 years.
+She held numerous positions while at JPL, including working for the Mission Protection Office where she was instrumental in developing the PSTIA concept and process.
+Prior to joining JPL, Ms. Cook spent 15 years working for the U.S. Government on various satellite and technology development programs.
+Ms. Cook also served seven years as an Officer in the United States Air Force where she was an Aerospace Engineer specializing in UAVs and air-launched weapons systems.
+She has a B.S. in Aerospace Engineering from Boston University and M.S. degrees in both Astronautical Engineering and Computer Engineering from the Air Force Institute of Technology.
+She is a certified Project Management Professional (PMP), a Certified U.S. Export Compliance Officer (CUSECO), and is the Chair of the IEEE Aerospace Conference.

 Daniel Joseph